20% off your first purchase with code: SHOP24

 • Cons – This convenient spot can cause problems with traffic flow – especially if your school has small entryways.
 How much chaos can you tolerate?
 Will a traffic jam of kids each morning drive you crazy?
 Do you have procedures in place to prevent the same kind of backup at the end of the day?

 If there is a lot of space where your students enter the room, it can be the perfect place for entryway cubbies or wall hooks.
-But if the majority of your floor space is inside of the room, a different organization system might actually be better.
+But if the majority of your floor space is inside the room, a different organization system might actually be better.
+We’ll talk about other backpack storage ideas in a moment.

-This one is a touchy subject because as we all know, kids can't help what their parents do.
-But if you've ever had a student from a family of heavy smokers or one with a cat that doesn't use the litter box, you know where I'm going with this.
+This is a touchy subject because kids can’t help what their parents do.
+But if you’ve ever had a student from a family of heavy smokers or with a cat that doesn’t use the litter box, you know where I’m going with this.
 If the house smells, the backpack smells.
 And when all of the backpacks are in a tight space, odors transfer.

-Here's a true story - I once had a parent complain that I must be smoking in the classroom because every day her child came home with a backpack that reeked of smoke.
+True story – I once had a parent complain that I must be smoking in the classroom because every day her child came home with a backpack that reeked of smoke.
 Needless to say, no one was smoking in my room.
+It was the backpacks.

-The last thing to consider is visibility.
+The last thing to think about when considering different backpack storage ideas is visibility.
 Do you have a good view of the backpacks?
 Can your students see them easily?
 This might not seem super important, but it can be.

 When I taught first and second grade, there were a number of incidents of stealing each year.
-Nothing major - I'm not talking grand theft.
+Nothing major – I’m not talking grand theft.
 But at least a few times each year, one student would accuse another of stealing a special pencil or some lunch money.
 It usually involved something being hidden in a backpack.
-And since teachers can't conduct a search, I would have to call administration.
-A lot of the drama could have been avoided if I'd just had a clear view of the backpacks throughout the day and could see someone poking around when they shouldn't.
+And since teachers can’t conduct a search, I would have to call administration.
+A lot of the drama could have been avoided if I’d just had a clear view of the backpacks throughout the day.

 In older grades – 5th and up mostly (but sometimes 4th) – you might want the backpacks mostly out of view.
 This is when some girls start needing personal items and they are often embarrassed by it.
 It can be a really big deal to an 11 or 12-year old.
 A simple solution is letting them access their backpacks away from their classmates’ view (especially the boys).